Patient Centered Medical Home Practicum in Primary Care

 through the National

-Committee for Quality Assurance (NCQA) and quality
+Committee for Quality Assurance (NCQA).

 Quality Physician Program Recognition (BQPP).

-This PCMH Practicum received a 3-year
+In 2012, the PCMH Practicum received a Blue Cross Blue

-Innovations in Rural Health Award to recognize innovative
+Innovations in Rural Health Award, recognizing innovative

 ideas to improve the health of people living in rural

 North Carolina communities.
 Due to the ending of grant funds, the PCMH Practicum will not continue.

 produced by the Kate B. Reynolds Charitable Trust, shares the impact of the program:

 A syllabus was developed for each PCMH Practicum semester